 Born on October 20, 1933: American actor and dancer, Barrie Chase… Fred Astaire’s last dance partner.
 Chase grew up in Encino CA where she studied ballet as a child.
 She started her professional career at age 16 in the chorus of Hollywood musicals (including two Fred Astaire films: 1955’s “Daddy Long Legs” and “Silk Stockings” in 1957).
 Nearly 10 years later, while working as Jack Cole’s assistant choreographer at MGM, Fred Astaire asked her to be his dancing partner on his “An Evening with Fred Astaire” TV show.
 She made four appearances as Astaire’s partner in his TV specials between 1958 and 1968.
 On working with Fred Astaire, Barrie offers, “Dancing with Fred Astaire and not learning anything from him would be the same as working with Michelangelo and saying you’re becoming pretty good as a stone chiseler.”
 Click here to view a interview with Barrie Chase, conducted during Fred Astaire World Championships 2014 in Las Vegas, and click here to view the FADS Dance Blog post about this special interview.

 We think these stories provide wonderful insight into the man, his talents and his exceptional career.
 Enjoy this entry, and browse the FADS Dance Blog for more profiles of Fred Astaire’s dance partners.
-Then, find a Fred Astaire Dance Studio near you & start dancing!
+Then, contact us at Fred Astaire Dance Studios, & start dancing!